Statement and Conclusions:

 Conclusion: Thoughts come to mind, in the morning only.

 Now, consider the statement, the word ‘some’ used in the statement does not mean ‘all’.
 It means some people say not all.
-Hence, according to some people, good thoughts come in their mind in the morning but thoughts can come at any time in the mind of other people, so, the conclusion that ‘thoughts come to mind, in the morning only is not valid.
-Also, the word used ‘only’ makes the conclusion totally invalid because it restricts that the thought can come only in the morning.
+Hence, according to some people, good thoughts come into their mind in the morning but thoughts can come at any time in the mind of other people, so, the conclusion that ‘thoughts come to mind, in the morning only is not valid.
+Also, the word used ‘only’ makes the conclusion invalid because it restricts that the thought can come only in the morning.

 - If the statement is formed with two or more sentences, then there should be no mutual contradiction in a sentence.

 - Statements and conclusions should not go against facts and prevailing notions of truth.